tensorleap/leap-cli/pkg/tensorleapapi/docs/ImageViz.md

 ### NewImageViz

-`func NewImageViz(type_ string, title string, subTitle string, guid string, src string, blob string, ) *ImageViz`
+`func NewImageViz(type_ string, title string, subTitle string, guid string, blob string, ) *ImageViz`

 NewImageViz instantiates a new ImageViz object
 This constructor will assign default values to properties that have it defined,